sitebay/docs/articles/guides/quick-answers/sitebay/wordpress-with-docker-compose/index.md

 Conclusion

-Using Docker and Docker Compose streamlines the deployment and management of WordPress sites on Site Bay.
+Using Docker and Docker Compose streamlines the deployment and management of WordPress sites on SiteBay.
 This approach not only simplifies initial setup but also facilitates ongoing maintenance and updates.
 For detailed Docker documentation, visit the official Docker and Docker Compose guides.